 Property owners should contact the Parks Division before beginning sidewalk work in an area near a tree.
 The City’s arborist would provide advice on how to perform the work safely without causing damage to the tree.
 The Parks Division would take into account the care that went into protecting the tree if it was damaged.

 Property owners should contact the City’s arborist who will assist in identifying methods and techniques to perform the work and to slow down future tree root growth which could cause sidewalk problems.

 City staff is evaluating a new sidewalk material made of rubber recently introduced in the market.
 It is being used by several agencies on a trial basis to see how it performs when impacted by tree roots.
 The rubberized sidewalk is believed to allow more root growth and possibly prevent tripping hazards.
-Because the cost of the rubberized sidewalk is currently 3 to 5 times higher than a traditional concrete sidewalk, the City will continue to monitor market conditions before using this material.
+The cost of the rubberized sidewalk is currently 3 to 5 times higher than a traditional concrete sidewalk.
+The City will continue to monitor market conditions before using this material.

 The Parks Division has a tree replacement policy in place in the event a large tree meets the criteria for removal.
 Property owners may select a tree from the “Official City Street Tree” list.
 Most of these trees are proven to have less aggressive root systems.
 In addition, whenever possible the City will require meandering or curved sidewalks in an effort to increase the tree planting area for present and future trees.
 Property owners may install root barriers during sidewalk replacement to delay roots from encroaching into the sidewalk area.